ableev/Zabbix-in-Telegram/README.md

  * Add the appropriate Media Type to your user
   * The username is **CASE-SENSITIVE**
   * Group chats don't have URLs, so you need to put group's name in media type
+  * Messages for channels should be sent as for private chats

   * Private: